 Sound & Feel

-We’d hate you to think we’re copping out by dodging these particular areas, but really: the whole notions of sound and feel - certainly in terms of ‘better’ and ‘worse’ - are entirely subjective.
-Neck carves are different, they are not ‘better’, just as one pickup’s sound is never really better or worse these days but just different.
+Now, I’d hate you to think I'm copping out by dodging these particular areas, but really: the whole notions of sound and feel - certainly in terms of ‘better’ and ‘worse’ - are entirely subjective.
+Neck carves are different, they are not ‘better’, just as one pickup’s sound is never really better or worse these days, but just different.
 You might not like a loud ceramic pickup, for example.
 You might think it’s cheap sounding and lifeless, but the next player may find that it’s their holy grail sound because they’re aiming for an entirely different thing.

-We might say that it’s normal to hear more depth and detail in the sound of a nice Gibson Les Paul Standard when compared with its Epiphone cousin, but again, that’s subjective!
-Since we can’t objectively measure these things, we’ll say that all Gibson and Epiphone guitars sound really good - BUT - an Epiphone Les Paul Standard 50s does NOT sound exactly the same as a Gibson Les Paul Standard 50s.
+I might say that it’s normal to hear more depth and detail in the sound of a nice Gibson Les Paul Standard when compared with its Epiphone cousin, but again, that’s subjective!
+Since we can’t objectively measure these things, I’ll say that all Gibson and Epiphone guitars sound really good - BUT - an Epiphone Les Paul Standard 50s does NOT sound exactly the same as a Gibson Les Paul Standard 50s.
 They do not feel the same and they do not sound the same.
 You make up your mind if that means the Gibson is better.
-We’d say we hear more of the signing upper mids in the Gibson, and find more harmonic overtones and sustain, but that’s our interpretation.
+I’d say that I can hear more of the singing upper mids in the Gibson, and find more harmonic overtones and sustain, but that’s my interpretation.

 Value

 Value is a misleading one, isn’t it?
 Let’s take the people’s champion itself: the SG.
-On the face of it, a Gibson SG Standard at time of writing is £1549, whereas an Epiphone SG Standard is £399.
-That’s nearly four times cheaper!
+On the face of it, a Gibson SG Standard at time of writing is £1599, whereas an Epiphone SG Standard is £529.
+That’s nearly three times cheaper!
 Surely that suggests that the Epiphone displays better value?

-Well, yes it does (£399 for that guitar is real value, to be frank), but we may actually be getting our comparisons a bit messed up here.
-Let’s look at things this way: the most expensive ‘ES’ Epiphone model is the Joe Bonamassa 1961 ES335, which (again at time of writing) comes in at £1149.
+Well, yes it does, but we may actually be getting our comparisons a bit messed up here.
+Let’s look at things this way: the most expensive Epiphone models are currently more expensive than the American Gibson SG.
 Not cheap!
-The Epiphone Tony Iommi SG model is currently £899.

 It depends on your perspective, and what you’re looking to get really, doesn’t it?
 Let’s look at this another way, by pitting the Gibson SG Standard - one of Gibson’s best selling guitars - versus the equivalent ‘standard’ US-made guitar from Gibson’s biggest competitor.
-Current prices for a Fender American Pro II Strat are between £1599-1699, with Telecaster models coming in at between £1699-1799 depending on options and finishes.
-Now, this blog is hardly about which is ‘better’ - again, it’s entirely subjective - but it is fair to note that the glued neck and carved body of a Gibson SG, not to mention the nitro finish, would indicate that the SG is a much more expensive guitar to manufacture than the slab bodied, bolted neck fenders with their sizeable body routings hidden by plastic pickguards.
+Current prices for a Fender American Pro II Strat are around £1799 right now.
+Now, this blog is hardly about which is ‘better’ - again, it’s entirely subjective - but it is fair to note that the glued neck and carved body of a Gibson SG, not to mention the nitro finish, would indicate that the SG is a more expensive guitar to manufacture than the slab bodied, bolted neck fenders with their sizeable body routings hidden by plastic pickguards.
 This maybe puts the perceived value of a GIbson guitar onto a more level playing field.

 So, value is most definitely a matter of perspective here: most Epiphones are great value, and many Gibsons are also great value.